fbpx

 The JCMP Fellows Program

-• Presenting information on JCMP to more than 500 visitors at the Birmingham Civil Rights Institute on King Day
+• Presenting information on JCMP to more than 500 visitors at the Birmingham Civil Rights Institute on MLK Day

 • UAB students manned tables at events hosted by the African American History department, and a class partnered with JCMP to learn how to have intentional conversations around this history.